aakashkardam/Traffic_Sign_Classifier_Udacity_Project_3/Project_Writeup.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+The design choices were to use the output of all stages to be fed into the classifier.
+A convolutional Network is capable of learning multiple stages of invariant features.
+Each layer is composed of a filter bank layer, anonlinear activation function, and a spatial feature pooling layer.
+The spatial pooling layer makes the representation robust to distortions and shifts present in the images.
+A dropout layer is responsible for regularization and reducing overfitting.

 If a well known architecture was chosen:
 * What architecture was chosen?

+A 2 stage ConvNet architecture was chosen

 * Why did you believe it would be relevant to the traffic sign application?

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+ Once the model was trained and used to evaluate the validation set, an accuracy of as high as 95%.
+After that the evaluation on the test set produced an accuracy of 93.1% and yet after that, the accuracy on a completely new set (real world data) was 100%.
+This suggests that the model is working well on the new data.

 ### Test a Model on New Images